Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Discussion

 The moth olfactory network has both excitatory projection neurons and inhibitory projection neurons that feed-forward from the antennal lobe to the mushroom body.
 We propose a mechanism to explain how this can protect downstream neurons from the effects of upstream damage, assuming downstream dynamics depend on the summed input from upstream neurons:

 When FAS-like injury is applied to the PN+QN pipeline in our neural architecture (mimicking the outcome of a physical shock), the net effect on the summed signal reaching downstream target neurons varies according to the proportion of QNs to PNs (${\bf{u^-:u^+}}$, assuming uniform weights $\bf{w}$).
-When all feed-forward signals are excitatory (\textit{i.e.}, ${\bf{u^-}}$ = 0), injury will always lower the summed input reaching the downstream neurons.
-If QNs exist, however, the overall loss should be mitigated via a ``canceling out" mechanism.
-Fig.\ref{hypothesesPanel}B shows a schematic.
+When all feed-forward signals are excitatory (\textit{i.e.}, ${\bf{u^-}}$ = 0), injury will always reduce the summed input reaching a downstream neuron.
+If QNs exist, however, and both PNs and QNs share the same exposure to injury, then the overall reduction to the summed input will be mitigated on average, since any injury to QNs will increase the summed input, offsetting decreases due to PN injury.
+A schematic of this ``cancelling out'' mechanism is shown in Fig.\ref{hypothesesPanel} B.

-The injury resistance provided by high QN counts come at a cost of higher spontaneous EN noise relative to odor response.
+The injury resistance provided by high QN counts comes at a cost to other functionalities, \textit{e.g.} higher spontaneous EN noise relative to odor response.
 Presumably, biological networks have QN counts which optimally balance the benefits of injury mitigation on one hand versus the need for high signal-noise-ratio, as well as other concerns such as the energy cost to the organism.
 If the QN counts are low (\textit{e.g.} QN:PN $\leq$ 20\%, as in the moth), this injury mitigation benefit is likely less important relative to other architectural or functional constraints.
 We note that learning and plasticity are not pre-requisites for this mechanism.